in collaboration with Peter Jochems

 Obviously, it is theoretically possible that during the one hundred years that separate the Schenk and Van Scheyndel renditions, the actual buildings of the Markt were remodeled.
 And certainly, the individual facades of the Schenk version are so carefully articulated they might induce the casual observer to accept them as observed fact.
 To convince us of his perspective illusion and delight the eye of the beholder, the skillful draftsman meticulously catalogued minute incidences of architecture and urban life : crawling vegetation, decorative garlands, metal anchor rods, exterior shelves stocked with merchandise.
 Buildings are fitted with a variety of differently configured windows, upper story dormers, pulleys and series of exterior shelves stocked with merchandise on the ground floor.

 However, there are, by any standard, glaring inconsistencies with reality.
 First, there are only 9 buildings between the Oude Manhuissteeg and the Bonte Ossteeg when we know that there were at the very least 13.
 Second, the first three buildings to the right of the Oude Manhuissteeg bear little or no resemblance to those we observe in both Van Scheyndel's rendition or to those of the corresponding buildings that have survived (fig. 10 & 11), which, in fact, are surprisingly in agreement considering the almost 400 years that separate the two renditions.
-Third, the perspective is utterly impossible: neither the Nieuwe Kerk nor the Stadhuis could have been been brought within the incredibly compressed field of view of the print.
+Third, the perspective is utterly impossible: neither the Nieuwe Kerk nor the Stadhuis could have been brought within the incredibly compressed field of view of the print.
 It is obvious that the scope of the illustration was primarily to provide a view of Delft's prosperous citizens engaged in pleasant pastimes in the midst of the picturesque setting of the Groote Markt, in a sort of urban paradise as it were.

 Click here to download a high-resolution scan of Georg Balthasar Probst's View of the Nieuwe Kerk, Delft

 Georg Balthasar Probst (1732–1801) was a German engraver and publisher from Augsburg.
 Many other members of his family were also printers and publishers at the same Augsburg firm.
 He was known especially for his vue d'optique ("optic view") of city views, which were meant to be seen through an optical box fitted with a convex lens in order to enhance the sense of three-dimensionality.
 Common features of the vue d'optique are dramatic perspectival views and bright colors.
-"According to the Getty Research Institute, street performers would set up viewing boxes—variously known as as zograscopes, optiques, optical machines or peepshows—with a series of prints giving a pictorial tour of famous landmarks, dramatic events and foreign lands.
+"According to the Getty Research Institute, street performers would set up viewing boxes—variously known as zograscopes, optiques, optical machines or peepshows—with a series of prints giving a pictorial tour of famous landmarks, dramatic events and foreign lands.
 Vues d’optique were also purchased by Grand Tour travelers as souvenirs to be viewed at home as a parlor activity."4 When viewed through the apparatus, the text title, which was printed in reverse, would appear in its correct orientation.
 The view of the Groote Markt is, in fact, an example of a Probst's vue d'optique, proven by the reversed title on the top of the print.

 The facade of the building corresponding to Mechelen exhibits two, or perhaps, three floors each with three windows and, curiously, no entranceways on the ground level (fig. 23).
 However, the roof seems to be similar to that of Schenk's print.
 Moreover, however crude in drawing and perspective, there are 13 buildings between the Oude Manhuissteeg and the Bonte Ossteeg, which is likely not a coincidence.
 Such accuracy is most likely owing to the fact that Probst based his prints on previously made prints.
 Evidently, he neglected to record the features of the individual buildings seeing that topographical accuracy was not the primary point of such prints (fig. 22).